-(Updated August 2023)
+(Updated March 2025)

 The latest edition of the Standard Form for Club Bylaws provides fewer restrictions and greater flexibility to clubs than previous versions, along with simplified language and greater global applicability, making it more relevant to both traditional and nontraditional clubs.
-Most of the changes simply broaden a club's options, so it is in the club's best interests to adopt the latest version.

-Why should my club adopt the latest Standard Form for Club Bylaws?

-The Kiwanis International Bylaws (Art.
+- Question Why should my club adopt the latest Standard Form for Club Bylaws?
+Answer The Kiwanis International Bylaws (Art.
 VII, Sec.
 2a) state that all clubs must continue to conform to the accepted standards for clubs.
 Those standards are captured in the Standard Form for Club Bylaws, as revised from time to time by the Kiwanis International Board.
 All clubs are expected to comply with the provisions of the current Standard Form at any given time.

-What is the process for adopting the club bylaws?
+Question What is the process for adopting the club bylaws?
 Clubs submit their bylaws via a simple and user-friendly online process.

-- 1. The club president or secretary may access their club bylaws by logging into the Kiwanis Connect reporting site at kiwanis.org/login and selecting the Club Bylaws tab.
-(Clubs may also give one other member bylaws assist permission contact Kiwanis International for details.) - 2.
-The club board initially determines the policy information to recommend to the club membership.
+Answer 1.
+The club president or secretary may access their club bylaws by logging into the Kiwanis Connect reporting site at kiwanis.org/login and selecting the Club Bylaws tab.
+(Clubs may also give one other member bylaws assist permission - contact Kiwanis International for details.)
+2. The club board initially determines the policy information to recommend to the club membership.
 This is done by entering that information in the online form.
-All editing must be done online. - 3.
-The board provides at least 14 days advance notice to club members that the new bylaws will be considered for adoption at a particular club meeting.
-At least a quorum (one-third) of the club members must be present at that meeting. - 4.
-The board presents its recommended bylaws and policies package to the members.
+All editing must be done online.
+3. The board provides at least 14 days advance notice to club members that the new bylaws will be considered for adoption at a particular club meeting.
+At least a quorum (one-third) of the club members must be present at that meeting.
+4. The board presents its recommended bylaws and policies package to the members.
 A two-thirds (2/3) vote is required for adoption. - 5.
 The club then returns to the pending online version, makes adjustments if appropriate per wording that the club approved, and submits its final version. - 6.
 Your club will be notified within six weeks whether its new bylaws have been approved, or if Kiwanis International has any questions. - 7.
 Afterward, the club's bylaws and policies can be accessed online anytime and may be amended later via the same process.

-Have any club operations changed since the previous club bylaws?
+Question Have any club operations changed since the previous club bylaws?